 The Company's board of directors adopted on April 18, 2018, and the Company's stockholders approved, the 2018 Incentive Award Plan (the "2018 Plan"), which became effective May 8, 2018 and under which the Company may grant cash and equity-based incentive awards to the Company's employees, officers, directors, consultants and advisors.
 Following the effectiveness of the 2018 Plan, the Company ceased making grants under the 2015 Stock Incentive Plan (as amended the "2015 Plan").
 The 2018 Plan initially allowed the Company to grant awards for up to 1,344,692 shares of common stock plus that number of shares of common stock subject to awards outstanding under the 2015 Plan, that are forfeited, lapse unexercised or are settled in cash.
 Each year starting with 2019, the number of shares available for grants of awards under the 2018 Plan will be increased automatically on January 1 by a number of shares of common stock equal to the lesser of 4% of the shares of common stock outstanding on the final day of the preceding calendar year or the number of shares determined by the Company's board of directors.
-Accordingly, on January 1, 2019, the number of shares authorized for issuance under the 2018 Incentive Plan was increased by 1,273,031 shares and on January 1, 2020 this number was further increased by 1,286,824 shares.
+Accordingly, on January 1, 2021, 2020 and 2019 the number of shares authorized for issuance under the 2018 Incentive Plan was increased by 1,898,805 shares, 1,286,824 shares and 1,273,031 shares, respectively.
 The 2015 Plan continues to govern the terms and conditions of the outstanding awards granted under it.

 The exercise price of stock options granted under the 2018 Plan is equal to not less than the fair market value of a share of the Company's common stock on the grant date.
 Other terms of awards, including vesting requirements, are determined by the board of directors and are subject to the provisions of the 2018 Plan.
 Stock options granted to employees generally vest over a four-year period but may be granted with different vesting terms.
 Certain options provide for accelerated vesting in the event of a change in control.
 Awards granted to non-employee consultants generally vest monthly over a period of one to four years.
 Stock options granted under the 2018 Plan expire no more than 10 years from the date of grant.
-As of December 31, 2019, equity-based incentive awards covering 2,214,826 shares of the Company's common stock have been issued under the 2018 Plan, of which

-217,093 shares have been canceled and none have been exercised.
-As of December 31, 2019, 1,063,503 shares of common stock are available for future grant under the 2018 Plan, which includes 443,513 shares subject to awards that were originally granted, and have since the effective date of the 2018 Plan been canceled or repurchased, under the 2015 Plan.
+As of December 31, 2020, equity-based incentive awards covering 4,376,182 options of the Company's common stock and 284,000 restricted stock units have been issued under the 2018 Plan, of which 875,155 options have been canceled and 4,640 options have been exercised.
+As of December 31, 2020, 951,621 shares of common stock are available for future grant under the 2018 Plan, which includes 832,101 shares subject to awards that were originally granted, and have since the effective date of the 2018 Plan been canceled or repurchased, under the 2015 Plan.